heroiclabs/nakama-docs/docs/gameplay-matchmaker.md

 // Look for a match for 4 participants.
 Yourself and 3 other users. var message = new NMatchmakeAddMessage.Builder(4);

-// This player is playing as a "cop" message.AddProperty("player-type", "cop");
+// This player is playing as a "cop". message.AddProperty("player-type", "cop");

-// Set the player's ranks
+// Set the player's ranks.
 message.AddProperty("cop-rank", 12);
 message.AddProperty("racer-rank", 41);

-// Set a boolean property on whether the player has prestiged or not message.AddProperty("has-prestiged", true);
+// Set a boolean property on whether the player has prestiged or not. message.AddProperty("has-prestiged", true);

-// The player wants to only play with either racers or cops message.AddTermFilter("player-type", new HashSet<string> {"racer", "cop"}, false);
+// The player wants to only play with either racers or cops. message.AddTermFilter("player-type", new HashSet<string> {"racer", "cop"}, false);

-// Look for players with between two ranks, to ensure the match feels somewhat fair message.AddRangeFilter("cop-rank", 8, 12);
+// Look for players with between two ranks, to ensure the match is fair. message.AddRangeFilter("cop-rank", 8, 12);
 message.AddRangeFilter("racer-rank", 40, 45);

-// Look only for players that have prestiged message.AddCheckFilter("has-prestiged", true)
+// Look only for players that have prestiged. message.AddCheckFilter("has-prestiged", true)

 client.Send(message.Build(), (INMatchmakeTicket ticket) => {